 Grayson Allen has been slammed and suspended for his behaviors, although his actions (lashing out, throwing a tantrum, and crying) seem to align more closely with the sentiments of the coaches than the dance off above and nobody has questioned his toughness or will to win.

 So, what are the appropriate behaviors?
-Does dancing with a toughness undermine their credibility as fighters?
+Does dancing with an opponent undermine one’s credibility as a fighter?
 Does throwing a tantrum on the bench display Allen’s will to win?
-How do we want players to behave since every week another coach criticizes the current unspecified behaviors of today’s generation?
+How do we want players to behave because every week another coach criticizes the current unspecified behaviors of today’s generation?